 This means that if the above issues cannot be resolved, it can be more economical to invest in a new AC unit than repairing your existing unit.

 Refrigerant is a chemical that transports heat from the coil at the furnace indoors to the condensing unit outdoors.
 Manufacturers equip AC units with the amount of refrigerant they will need for their entire lifespan.

-The only time you should need to add refrigerant is if there is a leak or if the refrigerant lines joining the outdoor unit to the coil indoors is uncommonly long (over 50 feet).
+The only time a technician should need to add refrigerant is if there is a leak that they can find and repair or if the refrigerant lines joining the outdoor unit to the coil indoors is uncommonly long (over 50 feet).